If your husband keeps getting angry, you are not alone.

 Hopefully you can confide in the rare bestie who’s a great listener and still stands for the marriage you want, maybe even steering the conversation to why you want to fight for it.

-Or, if you’re one of the many women who don’t have that, check out a free support group like the Adored Wife Facebook group for a community of like-minded women so you do not have to be alone with this.
+Or, if you’re one of the many women who don’t have that, check out my FREE Roadmap so you do not have to be alone with this.

 If your husband is a rageaholic, you might think all of this sounds too good to be true and maybe it won’t work for you.
 But when women on our campus find the courage to experiment even when they think it’s completely hopeless, to paraphrase Thomas Wolfe, miracles not only happen–they happen all the time.